 Construction is a high hazard industry.
 You must know how to properly operate a backhoe loader and follow safety protocols.
 The Occupational Safety and Health Administration (OSHA) sets out specific guidelines for safely operating a backhoe loader.
 Follow these key protocols when you operate a backhoe loader.

-Before a worker operates a backhoe loader, OSHA requires that he or she have training to operate these machines safely and properly.
-Workers also must comply with OSHA's excavation and trenching standards.
+Before a worker operates a backhoe loader, OSHA requires that he or she have the training to operate these machines safely and properly.
+Workers also must comply with OSHA’s excavation and trenching standards.
 Training is the responsibility of the employer and must comply with OSHA standards.
 The employer must make sure that all workers on the job site have training when working and moving around these heavy machines.